 By Neal Bellamy, IT Director at Kenton Brothers.

-What if instead of a camera being ONVIF compliant, we made a video management system act like a camera or multiple cameras?
-The video management system is already receiving video streams.
-Could it send the camera stream out to somewhere else as well?
+What if instead of a camera being ONVIF compliant, we made a commercial video management system act like an ONVIF compliant camera or multiple cameras?
+The video management system is already receiving video streams… Could it send the camera stream it’s receiving somewhere else as well?

-That’s exactly what Milestone is doing.
-Milestone Systems has released a server component called “ONVIF Bridge”.
-This allows your Milestone system to re-broadcast the video that’s being sent to an additional server.
-As long as the additional server is ONVIF compliant (most are) it will be able to see and optionally record the video.
+Milestone systems (www.milestonesys.com) has released a server component called “ONVIF Bridge”.
+This allows your Milestone server system to rebroadcast the video that is being sent to another server.
+As long as the receiving server is ONVIF compliant (most are) it will be able to see, and optionally record, the video.

 So how does this solve our problem?

-If you would like to know more about providing camera connections to your local police department, please give us a call.
+If you would like to know more about how to connect your cameras to your local police department, give us a call!